May 08 31

 The exciting top pitch, where you step left off a pinnacle, wasn’t quite as scary as I thought it was going to be after I found a sneaky hidden finger crimp for my right hand.

 It was a great route and we were down for 5pm.
 Just enough time to get back for some dinner with David before going to see Indiana Jones and the Kingdom of the Crystal Skull.
-A fantastic Saturday! :grin:
+A fantastic Saturday! 😀

-5 Responses to “Greatend”
+5 thoughts on “Greatend”

 Leave a Reply